Why Graduate Students Should Want to Teach

 If these reasons are not convincing enough, a recent study of undergraduates’ perceptions of graduate student teachers has great implications for KSU’s commitment to improving retention, progression, and graduation rates of undergraduates.
 Kendall and Schussler (2012) found that graduates were perceived to be more approachable, engaging, interactive, and enthusiastic than the professor.
 While the study acknowledged that graduate student teachers were often perceived as nervous or uncertain, undergraduates were far more likely to ask them questions than the professor.
 These characteristics matter when working with undergraduates and could make a powerful difference in an undergraduate’s experience and willingness to stay in school.

 CETL provides teaching support for those who are awarded a teaching assistantship.
-We offer a one-credit teaching course: GRAD 9001 online and face-to-face, teaching orientations, webinars & workshops, classroom observations, student focus groups, consultations, and more.
+We offer a one-credit, fully online, 11-week course: GRAD 9001; An online, self-paced course "Introduction to Scholarly Teaching;" teaching orientations, webinars & workshops, classroom observations, student focus groups, consultations, custom programming, and more.
 Please contact us for further information.

 If you are interested in applying for a teaching assistantship, talk to your advisor or program director.